dolpsdw/SecureBank/README.md

 The goal in mind with the architecture has been the following:
  * to use Rxjs for every IO,ET centralizing Emission rights.
  * to centralize all Outside API calls in a service to Stub,Spy on it
- * to keep the Test smallest and faster as possible
+ * to keep the Test smallest and faster (unitary) as possible without need e2e

 ## Progress

-The Login part of the practice is done.
+The Login part of the practice it's done.

-Next steps could be implement interceptor for /transactions Api
+To Improve:

-To Do: the /transactions
+* Refine the ng test output to eliminate some warning

-To Improve: Refine the ng test output to eliminate some warning/errors
+* Make modules for components, so they can be lazy Loaded

 ## Development server